Advertisement

 That’s why it’s important to take your contacts out each day and give your eyes a break.
 You also shouldn’t wear your contact lenses beyond their intended period of time (daily, monthly, etc.).

-“When you’re wearing contact lens, you’re getting less oxygen to the eye than normal.
+“When you’re wearing contact lenses, you’re getting less oxygen to the eye than normal.
 So, if you’re then overwearing that contact you’re putting the eye under more stress than it would be otherwise,” explains Dr. Kampani.
 “And that’s compounded by the fact that a soft lens contact is porous and can be the perfect breeding ground for bacteria.”

 This can cause eye infections like: